 c) Easy for the document reader to select the relevant specification.

-The proposed revision for IEEE 802.15.4 will include the definitions of RRMM parameters as well as the communication protocol.
+The proposed amendment for IEEE 802.15.4 will include the definitions of RRMM parameters as well as the communication protocol.

 [note: Need to clarify the definitions of RRMM parameters and protocols: SAP, I/F?]